 Liana Rosenkrantz Woskie

-Liana holds a BA from Wesleyan University, completed her masters at LSE and LSHTM and recently began part-time doctoral studies in health policy/econ.
+Liana holds a B.A. from Wesleyan University, completed her MSc at the London School of Economics and the London School of Hygiene and Tropical Medicine (LSHTM) and recently began part-time doctoral studies in health policy/economics.
 Her dissertation focuses on strategies to systematically measure patinet experince in fragile states.